-- 1. Translate the appreciations given to each sub-criterion in the draft consensus into numeric scores (from 1 for "poor-insufficient" to 5 for "outstanding") - 2.
+- 1. Translate the appreciations given to each sub-criterion in the draft consensus into numeric scores (from 1 for "poor-insufficient" to 5 for "exceptional") - 2.
 Add the scores of the sub-criteria to obtain a total for each criterion - 3.
 Add these scores over the three categories: Science quality/implementation/impact - 4.
-Performing a weighted sum of the criteria in the following way:
+Perform a weighted sum of the criteria in the following way:

-THEMATIC PROPOSALS CRITERIA WEIGHT 2

-Scientific quality 50%

-Quality and efficiency of the implementation 20%
+CRITERIA WEIGHT 1 THEMATIC PROPOSALS BOTTOM-UP PROPOSALS Scientific quality 50% 50% Quality and efficiency of the implementation 20% 25% Impact 30% 25%

-Impact 30%